Licenses and Permits

 • Safety

-For more information on filming in the Township and Film Location Permits, please call 519-856-9596 ext.
-140 or Legislative and Licensing Administrator.
+For more information on filming in the Township and Film Location Permits, please contact Legislative Services at 519-856-9596 ext.
+107 or email the Clerk's department.

 For information about new lawn permits and outdoor water use restrictions, click here.